SeunOluwa/SeunOluwa/README.md

 Backend Developer

-🌍  I'm based in Nigeria
+🌍  I'm based in Lagos, Nigeria
 ✉️  You can contact me at taiwoluwaseun8@gmail.com

 Skills: